collective/collective.recipe.backup/README.rst

     disk i/o at the (theoretical) cost of inconsistency.
 This is a probabilistic way of determining whether a full backup is necessary."

+``rsync_options``
+    Add extra options to the default ``rsync -a`` command.
+Default is no extra parameters.
+This can be useful for example when you want to restore a backup from a symlinked directory, in which case ``rsync_options = --no-l -k`` does the trick.

+``snapshotlocation``
+    Location where snapshot backups of the filestorage are stored.
+Defaults to ``var/snapshotbackups`` inside the buildout directory.

+``use_rsync``
+    Use ``rsync`` with hard links for backing up the blobs.
+Default is true.  ``rsync`` is probably not available on all machines though, and I guess hard links will not work on Windows.
+When you set this to false, we fall back to a simple copy (``shutil.copytree`` from Python in fact).

 An example buildout snippet using various options, would look like this::